TGDivy/TGDivy/README.md

 ## 💬🌞

-> No man is free who is not master of himself. ~ Epictetus
+> Not everything that weighs you down is yours to carry. ~ Unknown

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )